Skip to content

 6.9.0

-Install Node-Tap package with npm:
+Install the Node-Tap package using npm:

 npm install tap -g

-Discover the folder where Node-Tap is installed:
+Locate the folder where Node-Tap is installed:

 C:\Users\inflectra>npm list tap -g